elves/elvish/NEXT-RELEASE.md

 -   The undocumented `esleep` command is now deprecated.
 Use `sleep` instead.

 -   The `eval-symlinks` command is deprecated.
-Use `path:real` instead.
+Use `path:eval-symlinks` instead.

 -   The `path-abs` command is deprecated.
 Use `path:abs` instead.